rikace/fConcBook/README.md

 	- **TamingAndComposingAsyncOps** : agent to run asynchronous operations in parallel with a specific degree of parallelism.
 	- **Kleisli** : compose monadic types.
 In this example, the Kleisli operator is used to compose multiple agents in a pipeline.
 	- **ThreadSafeRandom** : concurrent random number generator.

 - **Chapter 14** is a full application designed and implemented using the functional concurrent patterns and techniques learned in the previous chapters.
 This chapter implements a highly scalable and responsive server application, and a reactive client side program.
-Two versions are presented, one using Xamarin Visual Studio for an iOS (iPad) based program, and one using WPF.
+The application is Web server based.
 The server side application uses a combination of different programming models, such as asynchronous, agent based and reactive to ensure maximum scalability.
-To run this application you can either use the WPF version of the client side or the iOS version using Xamarin for Visual Studio.
-For the latter, you need to have installed Xamarin for visual studio, you can follow the direction [here - link](https://developer.xamarin.com/guides/cross-platform/getting_started/installation/windows/)
-	- **Note** : the StockTicker.Core has an embedded resource for Xamarin forms, which requires to run Visual Studio in admin mode